†††††††††† TECHNICAL TRAINING & CERTIFICATION PROGRAM

-The certificate holder shall be responsible for applying for certification renewal and for maintaining a current address on file with the appropriate District Materials Office.
+The certificate holder shall be responsible for applying for certification renewal and for maintaining a current address on file.

 A technician receiving two Unsatisfactory Work Performance Notices for work performed under a specific certification will be given a three-month suspension of the applicable certification.
 Suspended technicians shall not perform any duties governed by the suspended certification, including any duties which require the suspended certification as a prerequisite.